zenml-io/zenml/docs/book/starter-guide/pipelines/pipelines.md

 ```
 </details>

-## 🔌 Connecting steps with Pipeline
+## 🔌 Connecting steps with Pipelines

 Let us now define our first ML pipeline.
 This is agnostic of the implementation and can be
 done by routing outputs through the steps within the pipeline.
 You can think of